What is Divorce?

 We have been separated for 12 months, but we did get back together for a time – does that change things?

-So, if you separated for six months – reconciled for 3 months – and then separated for another six months – you would meet the condition, as the first separation would be counted.
+For example, if you separated for six months, reconciled for two months, and then separated again for another six months, you would generally satisfy the 12-month separation requirement because the earlier separation period can still be counted.

 What if we separated, but stayed under the one roof?

-You can still apply for a Divorce, but the court will need to be satisfied that you were actually separated during that time.
+You can still apply for a Divorce, but the Court will need to be satisfied that you were genuinely separated during that time, despite continuing to live together.

 In order to demonstrate to the court that you were separated, it is helpful to provide the following type of information: